pedrojunqueira/ballot-election-2022-brazil/README.md

 What motivated me to download all Ballot Data (Boletin the Urna - BU) is the controversy about the legitimacy of the election results.

-What is out there is certainly a lot of fake new.
+There is certainly a lot of fake new.

-What I will make available are all the ballot data (BU).
+I am making available all the ballot data (BU) files and data that I could download so far.

 It was downloaded from the TSE website [resultados.tse.jus.br](resultados.tse.jus.br)

 Python programming language was used to download and analyze the data and I made it available in a PUBLIC FOLDER folder that I made public to anyone.

-So you do not need to download the files it self.
+So you do not need to download the files yourself.
 Took me a few days.
 In beginning I was using thread to download but I was getting a rate of 4 BUs per second.
-Later I developed a new scrip that download asynchronously with a rate of about 20 BUs per second.
+Later I developed a new scrip that download asynchronously with a rate of about 20 BUs + per second.
+I would not recommend to use a too high rate not to reach rate limit and get your ip blocked to make requests to tse server.

-Se the asynchronous script `async_get_ballot_bu.py`
+Se the asynchronous script `async_get_ballot_bu.py` for more information.

-There is a total of 464,401 in this election including 28 States.
+There is a total of 464,401 ballots in this election I downloaded.

 According to the TSE site there are [472.075](https://www.tse.jus.br/comunicacao/noticias/2022/Outubro/eleitores-comecam-a-votar-nas-mais-de-472-mil-secoes-eleitorais-espalhadas-pelo-brasil) section (ballots)